francelleira/MO-IT103-Group24/README.md

 - Government Deductions
 - Net Salary

+**Admin Access**

+If the user logs in as admin, they can:
+- View all employee records
+- Add new employees
+- Edit existing employee records
+- Delete employee records

 **Files Used**
 - Employee Data File: MotorPH_Employee_Details.csv
 - Attendance File: Attendance_Record.csv

 These files contain employee information and attendance records used by the program.

+**Generated Files**
+- Payroll_Report.csv

+This file contains the summary of the automated payroll calculation.

+---

+## Running the Application

+1. Clone or download this repository.
+2. Ensure that the required CSV files are located in the application's root directory.
+3. Open the project in your preferred Java IDE (such as IntelliJ IDEA or NetBeans).
+4. Build and run the Main.java file.

 ---